-WPML’s Advanced Translation Editor allows your translators to do their work more quickly and easily while providing better translations.
+WPML’s Advanced Translation Editor allows you and your translators to work more quickly and easily while providing better translations.
 The editor comes with key features like machine translation, a glossary, translation memory, spell checker, HTML-less editing, and more.

 The Advanced Translation Editor for WPML is a computer-assisted translation (CAT) tool that replaces the default translation editor.
 It works directly in a browser for you or your local translators to translate posts, pages, and strings.

 Watch the following video introduction to the Advanced Translation Editor: